AnthonyBaudchon/Datawarehouse_Amazon_pipeline/README.md

 - the raw data --> folder Data
 - the pipelines built with SSIS and executed on Visual Studio --> folder Pipelines
 - the SQL queries to build the databases on SSMS --> folder SQL_queries
 - the Power BI file with the dashboards we made --> fodler Dashboard
+- the report of the project --> folder Report

 ## If you want to reproduce the project, you can: